prysmaticlabs/prysm/README.md

 To deposit ETH and join as a validator in the Validator Manager Contract, run the following command:

 ```
-geth sharding-validator --deposit 100eth --password /path/to/your/password.txt
+geth sharding-validator --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
 ```

 This will extract 100ETH from your account balance and insert you into the VMC's validator set.
 Then, the program will listen for incoming block headers and notify you when you have been selected as an eligible proposer for a certain shard in a given period.
 Once you are selected, the validator will request collations from a "collation proposals pool" that is created by a proposer node.
 We will need to run a proposal node concurrently in a separate terminal window as follows: